Atomic Age: 1950s

 This view of downtown Las Vegas shows a mushroom cloud in the background.
 Scenes such as this were typical during the 1950s.
 From 1951 to 1962 the government conducted 100 atmospheric tests at the nearby Nevada Test Site.

-The phrase gained popularity as a feeling of nuclear optimism emerged in the 1950s in which it was believed that all power generators in the future would be atomic in nature.
+The phrase gained popularity as a feeling of nuclear optimism emerged in the 1950s in which it was believed that all power generators in the future would be atomic.
 The atomic bomb would render all conventional explosives obsolete, and nuclear power plants would do the same for power sources such as coal and oil.
 There was a general feeling that everything would use a nuclear power source of some sort, in a positive and productive way, from irradiating food to preserve it, to the development of nuclear medicine.
-There would be an age of peace and plenty in which atomic energy would "provide the power needed to desalinate water for the thirsty, irrigate the deserts for the hungry, and fuel interstellar travel deep into outer space".
+Ahead was an age of peace and plenty, in which atomic energy would "provide the power needed to desalinate water for the thirsty, irrigate the deserts for the hungry, and fuel interstellar travel deep into outer space".
 This use would render the Atomic Age as significant a step in technological progress as the first smelting of bronze, of iron, or the commencement of the Industrial Revolution.

-This included even cars, leading Ford Motor Company to display the Ford Nucleon concept car to the public in 1958.
-There was also the promise of golf balls which could always be found and nuclear-powered aircraft, which the U.S. federal government even spent US$1.5 billion researching.
-Nuclear policymaking became almost a collective technocratic fantasy, or at least was driven by fantasy:
+The Atomic Age included even cars, leading Ford Motor Company to display to the public the Ford Nucleon concept car in 1958.
+People believed in the promise of golf balls that could always be found, and nuclear-powered aircraft, which the U.S. federal government even spent US$1.5 billion researching.
+Nuclear policy-making became almost a collective technocratic fantasy--or at least was driven by fantasy:

 The very idea of splitting the atom had an almost magical grip on the imaginations of inventors and policymakers.
 As soon as someone said—in an even mildly credible way—that these things could be done, then people quickly convinced themselves ... that they would be done.